Oke-Hermanns/measuring-the-cloud/README.md

 - generate a runner-local SSH key for the scenario VMs
 - run the benchmark suite on the runner over private IPs
 - bootstrap tools through cloud-init
-- run all non-skipped network benchmark files on the scenario pair
+- run all non-skipped benchmark files for the selected scenario(s)
 - fetch raw artifacts back from the runner
 - destroy infrastructure to control cost